 Calendars in Zoho Calendar can be shared with individuals and groups.
 After creating a calendar and adding events to it, you can make the calendar public and include various access permissions to the calendar, after which one can simply view the free/busy schedule of the calendar or view the events added to the calendar or even make changes to the event and manage the calendar on the owner's behalf.

 Table of Contents

-Zoho Calendar allows you to share your calendars within a particular group or organization.
-Instead of sharing the calendar individually, you can enter the group name that is created under your organization to share the calendar.
+Zoho Calendar allows you to share your calendars with users who own a Zoho account.
+Instead of sharing the calendar individually, you can enter the group name that is created for the users in Zoho to share the calendar.
 This allows all the members in the particular group to view the particular calendar or make changes to the calendar depending on the access permission granted.